-Organizations are highly encouraged to put a data protection program into action to help all employees to best avoid potential spear-phishing attacks, as well as other common online attacks.
-To best prevent data loss from such attacks, a data protection program would integrate user education regarding recommended data security procedures along with a robust data protection solution.
+Cyber criminals can target your employees, gain network access to your company, and leak trade secrets.
+Organizations are highly encouraged to put a data protection program into action to help all employees to best avoid potential spear-phishing attacks, business email compromise, as well as other common online attacks such as a whaling attack.
+To best prevent data loss from such attacks, a data protection program would integrate user education regarding recommended data security procedures along with a robust data protection solution and cyber security awareness training.
 Business entities can greatly benefit from installing data loss prevention software, like that provided by Trustifi -- the easiest, most comprehensive email security solution on the market -- to adequately protect their valuable data from unapproved access, misuse, and departure.
+Trustifi integrates with the most common business tools such as G-Suite and Office 365.
 Such software would offer companies protection in the event that an employee is fooled by a spear-phishing attack.

 Try Trustifi Today